LenaTevar/LNU-Kurser/Kurser/NotFinished.md

-# Not Finished
+# Not Finished - Not Started
-This course is not finished, maybe never will be, maybe I'm doing it right now.
-You will never now, or maybe you do if you wait for it.
+This course has not been started or finished.
+If you have questions, please ask in Issues.